dyedurham/PockyBot.NET/README.md

 Table `stringconfig` is used to define keywords.
 Name field is 'keyword' and 'value' is the value of the keyword desired.
-Default keywords are 'customer', 'brave', 'awesome', 'collaborative', and 'real', shorthands for the GlobalX company values.
+Default keywords are 'customer', 'collaboration', 'amazing', 'integrity', and 'improvement', shorthands for the Dye & Durham company values.

+Table `stringconfig` is also used to define linked keywords.
+Name field is 'linkedKeyword' and 'value' is the value of the keyword and a linked word, separated by a colon (e.g. 'amazing:awesome').
+These are used to define other words that will act as one of the main keywords for validation and results purposes.

 Existing roles are 'ADMIN', 'UNMETERED', 'RESULTS', 'FINISH', 'RESET', 'UPDATE', and 'WINNERS'.
 Users can have more than one role.
 Any users with the